This article may contain affiliate links. When you purchase through links on our site, we may earn an affiliate commission.

 The atmosphere has a circular coordinate scheme similar to the Latitude and Longitude scheme on the Earth’s surface.
-On the celestial sphere, the coordinates are Declination, which is equal to and expressed in latitude, and ascension, which is similar to Longitude, but expressed in hours.
+On the celestial sphere, the coordinates are Declination, which is equal to and expressed in latitude, and ascension, which is similar to Longitude but expressed in hours.
 The divine equator is the reflection into the outer realm of the Earth’s equator.
-Due to the positions and other distant celestial bodies as they appear in this celestial sphere, the location of the stars varies gradually with the distance, and with time, they change very slowly, their listed stars charts are updated every 50 years.
+Due to the positions and other distant celestial bodies as they appear in this celestial sphere, the stars’ location varies gradually with the distance.
+With time, they change very slowly.
+Their listed stars charts are updated every 50 years.

-On the other hand, planets change their position so rapidly that they must acquire their coordinates from the latest periodicals of astronomy.
-In order to help in locating astronomical objects, the setting circles at your équatorial mount can be harmonized with the celestial universe.
+On the other hand, planets change their position so rapidly that they must acquire their coordinates from astronomy’s latest periodicals.
+To help locate astronomical objects, the setting circles at your équatorial mount can be harmonized with the celestial universe.

 What Do You Need to Take Photographs Through Your Telescope?